noah-delacruz/SceneIt/README.md

 -   **API**: The Movie Database (TMDB) API
 -   **Database**: MongoDB with Mongoose
 -   **Authentication**: JWT (JSON Web Tokens) with bcrypt for password hashing
+-   **Deployment**: Frontend deployed on Vercel and Backend/DB deployed on Render

 ## Getting Started